How to stay well in the heat

 The hottest time of day is between 11am and 3pm so avoid doing too much then and save housework or gardening for early morning or late evening.

-- if you’re going out, take a hat, sunscreen and a bottle of water with you
+- If you’re going out, take a hat, sunscreen and a bottle of water with you and stay in the shade as much as possible.

-- be prepared - check the Met Office weather forecast and keep a thermometer in a room you use a lot
+- Be prepared - check the Met Office weather forecast and download the free weather app.

 Around the house